ChaseS-Dev/chrome-extension/README.md

+# Lead tracker

-# Simple lead tracker for hiring managers
+This is a simple lead tracker for hiring managers in a nifty chrome extension